Robert McGinnis

 Robert Edward McGinnis (February 3, 1926 – March 10, 2025) was an American artist and illustrator.
-McGinnis is known for his illustrations of more than 1,200 paperback book covers, and over 40 movie posters, including Breakfast at Tiffany's (his first film poster assignment), Barbarella, and several James Bond and Matt Helm films.
+McGinnis is known for his illustrations of more than 1,200 paperback book covers, and more than 40 movie posters, including Breakfast at Tiffany's (his first movie poster assignment), Barbarella, and several James Bond and Matt Helm movies.

 Early life

-Robert "Bob" Edward McGinnis was born on February 3, 1926 in Cincinnati, Ohio to Mildred (nee Finch, 1899-1978) and Nolan McGinnis (1896-1981).
+Robert "Bob" Edward McGinnis was born on February 3, 1926 in Cincinnati, Ohio to Nolan McGinnis (1896-1981) and Mildred (nee Finch, 1899-1978).
 One of six children, he was raised in Wyoming, Ohio.
 His father was a construction worker.
-A talented artist himself his father, once it became evident that his son also had talent encouraged his son’s talent for drawing, with his mother enrolling him in Saturday morning drawing classes at the Cincinnati Art Museum.
+A talented artist himself his father, once it became evident that his son also had talent, encouraged his son’s talent for drawing, with his mother enrolling him in Saturday morning drawing classes at the Cincinnati Art Museum.

 A high school art teacher was able to obtain him an apprenticeship at the Walt Disney Studios in California.
-McGinnis hitchhiked to California to take up the job.
-After the entry of the United States into World War II caused the studio to reduce their output of animated films to concentrate on training, and morale raising films McGinniss served for a time in Merchant Marine.
-He then returned home to study fine art at Ohio State University.While there he played for the University’s football team, which went undefeated in 1944.
+McGinnis hitchhiked to California to take the job.
+After the entry of the United States into World War II caused the studio to reduce their output of animated movies to concentrate on training and morale raising movies McGinniss served for a time in Merchant Marine.
+He then returned home to study fine art at Ohio State University.While there he played for the University’s football team, which was undefeated in 1944.

 He left university before graduating.
 By approximately 1947, he was studying at a private art school run by Jackson Grey Storey.